How to Maintain Classical Guitar Repertoire

 Classical Guitar Repertoire Practice Methods

-In this practice technique, practice as slowly as you have to execute every single note as cleanly and solidly as possible.
+In this practice technique, practice as slowly as you have to in order to execute every single note as cleanly and solidly as possible.

 If you are just playing through the piece and making your typical mistakes, you’re not doing this right.
 The focus here is on playing cleanly and clearly.